 The first impulses of the heart are usually pure and good.
-It is safe to follow them confidently, provided your actions are harmless to yourself or others.
-When you reach an impasse in tangled affairs, it is helpful to review the original impulse for that course of action, to examine the original purpose.
+It is safe to follow them confidently—provided that your actions are harmless to yourself or others.
+When you reach an impasse in tangled affairs, it is helpful to review the original impulse or purpose for that course of action.
 Good fortune awaits one who protects their innocence.

 The skilled farmer does not calculate the harvest while still plowing the field.
 Success in your current situation is likely, as long as you don’t try to measure how well you are doing while still at work.
 Focus on the task at hand.
-Like a farmer, cultivate your field one row at a time, focusing on what is right in front of you, and the rewards will take care of themselves.
-It is this kind of innocence that leads in the end to a good harvest.
+Like a farmer, cultivate your field one row at a time, focusing on what is right in front of you while having faith that the rewards will take care of themselves.
+It is this kind of innocence that leads to a bountiful harvest in the end.

 Sudden misfortune is likely!
-It is important to discover whether this is caused by some accident of nature, or is the result of your own mistakes.
+It is important to discover whether this is caused by some accident of nature or if it is the result of your own mistakes.
 If it was an accident, take no action; let nature take its course without interference.
 Do not try to come up with a clever quick-fix solution.